hjian42/SVO_Automation/README.md

   - Extract only SVO's from `sentences-test-out.txt` to `svo.txt`
   - Filter SVO sets into `terminal_svo.txt` by preserving only triples with a confirmed social actor as the subject and a confirmed social action as the verb

-  The SVO results will look like the following:
+  The SVO results will look like the following (verbs are converted into stem, so 'estim' means 'estimate'):

       S: mob            , V: estim          , O: shooting
       S: girl           , V: protect        , O: negro